-- An Owner of a Community Development Lot and of a Former Community Development Lot must pay: - contributions levied under this management statement, the Management Act and the Development Act when they fall due; and - (b) on demand any costs, charges and expenses of the Community Association incurred in connection with the contemplated or actual enforcement or preservation of any rights under this management statement in relation to that Owner or the Occupier of that Owner's Community Development Lot. - 20.2.
-An Owner or Occupier must comply at their cost and on time with this management statement, any applicable Subsidiary Body By-laws and any applicable Rules. - 20.3.
-If a contribution or amount payable under this management statement or the Management Act or Development Act is not paid when due, then interest is payable under section 20A(1) of the Management Act. - 20.4.
-Nothing in this by-law 20 prevents the Community Association from recovering as a debt any amount as a consequence or any amount not being paid when due including any interested calculated under this by-law 20 and any legal or other costs incurred in enforcing this by-law. - 20.5.
-A Subsidiary Body may recover as a debt amounts payable to it under this management statement or its Subsidiary Body By-laws or any applicable Rules that are not paid. - 20.6.
-A certificate signed by the Community Association or the secretary of the Executive Committee about a matter or a sum payable to the Community Association is, in the absence of a manifest error, prima facie evidence of: - (a) the amount; or - (b) any other fact stated in that certificate.
+20.1 An Owner of a Community Development Lot and of a Former Community Development Lot must pay:

+- (a) contributions levied under this management statement, the Management Act and the Development Act when they fall due; and - (b) on demand any costs, charges and expenses of the Community Association incurred in connection with the contemplated or actual enforcement or preservation of any rights under this management statement in relation to that Owner or the Occupier of that Owner's Community Development Lot. - 20.2 An Owner or Occupier must comply at their cost and on time with this management statement, any applicable Subsidiary Body By-laws and any applicable Rules. - 20.3 If a contribution or amount payable under this management statement or the Management Act or Development Act is not paid when due, then interest is payable under section 20A(1) of the Management Act. - 20.4 Nothing in this by-law 20 prevents the Community Association from recovering as a debt any amount as a consequence or any amount not being paid when due including any interested calculated under this by-law 20 and any legal or other costs incurred in enforcing this by-law. - 20.5 The Executive Committee may appoint a Debt Recovery Officer to recover any debt mentioned in by-law 20.4. - 20.5 A Subsidiary Body may recover as a debt amounts payable to it under this management statement or its Subsidiary Body By-laws or any applicable Rules that are not paid. - 20.6 A certificate signed by the Community Association or the secretary of the Executive Committee about a matter or a sum payable to the Community Association is, in the absence of a manifest error, prima facie evidence of: - (a) the amount; or - (b) any other fact stated in that certificate.